* Para ver esta página en español, haga clic aquí

 How to Contribute

-Contributing to the fund is your opportunity to help other university staff members.
-If you'd like to make a charitable contribution to the Staff Emergency Fund, donating to the Hornraiser project is fast and easy online.
+Contributing to the fund is your opportunity to help other University staff members.
+If you'd like to make a charitable contribution to the Staff Emergency Fund, please donate at the University of Texas Giving Page.
+Choose Financial and Administrative Services as the designation, then Staff Emergency Fund from the drop down menu.

 Alternatively, you may donate by sending a check or money order to: